The Best Stellaris Mods26 Aug 2020 0

 Dynamic Political Events

 Sometimes all someone wants is to be able to experience a life force behind the sheer mechanisms of the Stellaris engine.
 As such, the Dynamic Political Events mod attempts to bring a level of personality to the game by presenting savoury political drama into the day to day life of running a Galactic Empire.
 With events tied to certain ethics, it also assures that the events are custom tailored to one's choices helping to immerse the player into the beating heart of their space civilization.

 Gods and Guardians

 From the mind that brought you “Alphamod” comes a quaint little mod that completely spruces up interactions with primitive worlds.
 From appearing as overbearing gods or faithful guardians, to even sending down mysterious monoliths to guide the flowering ethos of a new civilization (cue Strauss), the Gods & Guardians mod is a perfect little addition to help a player have a bit more fun with this sandbox of a strategy game.
 Will you institute a Prime Directive or enslave the lesser races?
-This mod allows you to decide complete with interesting events to guide your choices.
+This mod allows you to decide complete with interesting events to guide you.

 Changing the way things work in the game has never been easier with mods.
 Take advantage of some of these tweaks to streamline game mechanics for your enjoyment.